eliottjohnson/Obsidian-Vault/Eliott/EAST transfer lines/YASP.md

 ## Bugs with config
 * Trim break the correctors (pulse too long)
 * H and V points do not move even if YASP publishes
+* Green play button doesn't subscribe on the extended version